gramtoco/friendcoin/whitepaper/README.md

 ## 2. Background

-If it is not Proof-Of-Work then it's a scam.
 If it is Proof-Of-Work then it is Proof-Of-Fren.

 ## 3. Quotes and Ideas